carpentries/instructor-training/_episodes/08-motivation.md

-While it may not be possible to accommodate everyone's needs, it *is* possible to get a good working structure in place without any specific knowledge of what specific disabilities people might have.
+While it may not be possible to accommodate everyone's needs, it *is* possible to get a good working structure in place without any knowledge of what specific disabilities people might have.
-Having at least some accommodations prepared in advance also makes it clear that hosts and instructors care enough to have thought about problems in advance, and that any additional concerns are likely to be addressed.
+Having at least some accommodations prepared also makes it clear that hosts and instructors care enough to have thought about problems in advance, and that any additional concerns are likely to be addressed.